lauslim12/provisions/README.md

 - Log in to Microsoft Account inside Visual Studio Code to sync all of my extensions and settings.
 - If somehow the settings are lost, you can use the exact same one in `dotfiles/.vscode/settings.json` and `dotfiles/.vscode/extensions.sh`.
 - Configure that by copying `settings.json`, and executing `sh dotfiles/.vscode/extensions.sh`.

+Configure Terminal:

+- If you just want to install the Terminal configurations, you can just use `sh scripts/install-terminal.sh` to install the dotfiles.

 ## Next Steps